Steady rain fell on the Southland Sunday, with minor flooding, mud and debris flows closing some roads.

 Forecasters said heavy downpours and small hail were possible in some areas through Sunday evening.

 The Los Angeles County mountains were predicted to see rainfall rates of 1/2- to 3/4-inch per hour.
-Those rates prompted the NWS to issue a flash flood watch for the Fish Fire and Lake Fire burn areas, which expired shortly before noon Sunday.
+Those rates prompted the NWS to issue a flash flood watch for the mountains, Antelope Valley and San Gabriel Valley through Sunday afternoon.
+The watch particularly applies to the Fish Fire and Lake Fire burn areas.

 The weather was causing some power outages as well.
 The Los Angeles Department of Water and Power tweeted at 8:46 a.m. that crews were working to restore power to affected customers as quickly and safely as possible, while working in challenging conditions.